ryancundiff/clash.js/README.md

 console.log(armyLinkTwo.siegeMachines)
 console.log(armyLinkTwo.elixirSpells)
 console.log(armyLinkTwo.darkElixirSpells)
+console.log(armyLinkTwo.clanCastleTroops)
+console.log(armyLinkTwo.clanCastleElixirTroops)
+console.log(armyLinkTwo.clanCastleDarkElixirTroops)
+console.log(armyLinkTwo.clanCastleElixirSpells)
+console.log(armyLinkTwo.clanCastleDarkElixirSpells)
+console.log(armyLinkTwo.clanCastleSiegeMachines)
 ```

 > You can create an army link with the `ArmyLink` class, or parse an existing army link from a URL.
-Add or remove troops and spells using the member functions `addUnit`, `removeUnit`, `addSpell`, and `removeSpell` (all parameters fully typed).
+Add or remove troops and spells using the member functions `addUnit`, `removeUnit`, `addSpell`, and `removeSpell`, etc. (all parameters fully typed).
 You can also access the data members of the class to get information about the troops and spells in the army link.

 ### And there's even more...
 Use [clash.js](https://www.npmjs.com/package/clash.js) in your Clash of Clan's project workflow and let your intellisense thank you later!